Goldfish: No More Attacks on Ethereum?!: with Overlay Gadgets

-After round $t$ (which is larger than $\GST$), messages broadcast by honest validators are received by all honest validators within $\Delta$ rounds.
-As honest validators agree on the last checkpointed block during the interval $[t+\Delta,t+\Tcp]$, by the lack of conflicting checkpoints, the \GHOST fork-choice rule starts at the same last checkpointed block for all honest validators during the interval (\cf l.~\ref{line:cgenesis}, Alg.~\ref{alg.modified.ghost}).
-Hence, Theorem~\ref{thm:reorg-resilience} as well as Lemma~\ref{thm:honest-leader-almost-everywhere} hold for the slots during the interval $[t,t+\Tcp]$.
-Then, with overwhelming probability, the slot interval of length $\kappa$ starting at round $t$ contains a slot $t'$, where a block $b'$ proposed by an honest validator enters and stays in the canonical \GHOST chain adopted by any honest validator until at least a new block is checkpointed in the view of an honest validator.
-(Note that if the new checkpoint conflicts with $b'$, it might not be in the canonical \GHOST chains of honest validators later on.
-However, we will next show that $b'$ indeed stays in the canonical chains.)
+By \lemref{honest-leader-almost-everywhere}, w.o.p., the slot interval of length $\kappa$ starting after round $r+\Delta$ contains a slot $t$ with an honest leader and \proposal $\varProposal^*$.
+After round $r \geq \GST$, all messages broadcast by honest validators are received by all honest validators within $\Delta$ rounds.
+As honest validators agree on the last checkpointed block during the interval $[r+\Delta,r+\Tcheckpoint]$, by the absence of new checkpoints, the \textOurGhost fork-choice rule starts at the same last checkpointed block for all honest validators during the interval (\myalgref{ghost}{cgenesis}).
+Then, by \lemref{honest-leader-almost-everywhere}, w.o.p., $\varProposal^*.\varBlock \preceq \varBlock$ for any $\varBlock$ identified in \myalgref{protocol}{fcr-1,fcr-2,fcr-3} by any awake honest validator in any round after $3\Delta t + 2\Delta$, until at least a new block is checkpointed in the view of an honest validator.